The current african underdevelopment is a historical phenomenon. Justify.

 5. Neo-colonialism

-This is the continuation of European political, social and economic Exploitation in African countries despite the flag independence.
+Neo colonialism means continuation of European political, social and economic exploitation, in African countries despite the flag independence.

 • Manipulating political activities like the case of Libya and DR Congo crises.

-Through these links, The African continent is still being exploited, widening the developent gap even further.
+Through these links, African continent is still being exploited.

 What should Africa do?

-2. Full utilization of available resources for Africa's developent and avoid dependence on foreign exploitative and tricky loans.
+2. Full utilization of available resources like Minerals, water bodies, fertile land and human resources for Africa's development and avoid dependence on foreign exploitative and tricky loans.

 5. Africa should put to an end the feeling of inferiority to Europeans, work hard and make critical research on Agriculture, education, mining sector and Rational politics which leads to Social, Political and scientific inventions and discoveries for today and future Generation.